What Are FAKRA Connectors And How Do They Work?

 Meet the Connector: FAKRA Connectors

-A mainstay of automotive connectivity for the past two decades, FAKRA connectors are a variation of subminiature version B (SMB) coaxial RF connectors developed by Rosenberger and standardized by the German Committee of Automobile Manufacturers.
+FAKRA connectors have been a mainstay of automotive connectivity for the past two decades.
+An average connected car contains at least 15 FAKRA connectors, and these versatile connectors are designed into telematics, GPS navigation, entertainment systems, Bluetooth, cellular, keyless entry, climate controls, radio antennas, safety systems, communications applications, and sensor systems for autonomous controls.
+A variation of subminiature version B (SMB) coaxial RF connectors, the FAKRA was developed by Rosenberger and standardized by the German Committee of Automobile Manufacturers.
 FAKRA is an acronym for Fachkreis Automobile or Working Group Automobile.
-These versatile connectors are in widespread use in the global automotive industry, primarily in telematics, safety, and communications applications.
-An average connected car contains at least 15 FAKRA connectors.

-The FAKRA standard defines the connector’s interface and mechanical and electrical characteristics.
 FAKRA connectors consist of a plug and jack that mate via a push-on mechanism embedded within a plastic housing.
 An audible locking confirmation lets operators know a connection has been made.
 Some variations include a secondary lock.
 They are available in 14 different mechanical layouts.
 Color-coding enables easy identification and prevents mismatching.
-FAKRA connectors can operate up to 6 GHz.

 IMS Connector Systems FAKRA SMBA plus connectors